 Safety is big business and many organisations place considerable pressure on their safety managers to ensure a safe working environment.
 Safety managers organise and engage in numerous safety programmes and activities including preparing safe operating procedures, safe work method statements, job safety analyses, risk assessments, audits, observations, toolbox talks, safety moments, HAZOP analyses, Take-5 and other pre-task risk assessments, etc, etc, etc. This year a paper was published in the Safety Science journal by Andrew Rae and David Provan, that questions whether the activities by safety managers contribute to keeping people safe or simply gets in the way of safe operational work.
 The authors argue that very few safety activities have a proven capability to measure or reduce the likelihood of workplace accidents and that these activities have become routine and ritualised to make organisations feel safe or appear safe.
 The paper is a complex read and introduces the concept of ‘safety work’ as opposed to the safety of work and this may be significantly confronting for safety managers.
-For this post, we provide the key concepts in the paper that underpin the authors’ development of a new conceptual model of organisational safety.
+For this article, we provide the key concepts in the paper that underpin the authors’ development of a new conceptual model of organisational safety.

 5 aspects of ‘safety work’